camunda/camunda-docs-manual/content/user-guide/process-engine/transactions-in-processes.md

   because the second can't also be the first token.
 So the transaction of the second token will be rolled back, either till the starting parallel gateway or another transaction border.
 For example if the asyncBefore is set at the task ''Do other stuff'' then before the beginning of the task.
-If the asyncAfter is set then after the task.
+If the asyncAfter is set, then after the task.
 If the task is an user task the transaction is rolled back to the point before the user task, like the asyncBefore is set.